stubbscroll/evolve-script/readme.txt

 - matter replicator, not using governor task. as a side effect, replicator power use is deducted from top left MW
 - unicorn shrine. always builds 25 knowledge shrines, then metal only
+- if we start the wrong script in a scenario, script redirects correctly

 stuff that's inefficient:
 - script doesn't save steel for the first factory (which is important) and can